cdl-geneseo/instructional-modes/docs/index.md

 -   Live video surveillance of learners, during an examination or other assessment, by the instructor or other proctor

 Exceptions may be made to the first prohibition above when there is a clear and close connection between learners' self-presentation online and a narrowly defined core learning outcome of the course: for example, in a course on communication in which a core outcome is the ability to deliver an effective online presentation.
 The same clear and close connection does not exist for more general outcomes such as "building community" or "participating effectively in discussion."
+The prohibition against *requiring* students to use their cameras is not a prohibition against *inviting* or even *encouraging* them to do so in a manner that promotes equity, inclusion, and a sense of comfort, for example as described in [this study by two Cornell University Professors](https://doi.org/10.1002/ece3.7123) in the journal *Academic Practice in Ecology & Evolution*.

 Instructors may not require learners to turn their cameras on during synchronous online meetings in order to verify learners' identities or provide confirmation that they are actively engaged.

 ### Human-centered and equity-minded practice